kipoi/kipoi-veff2/README.md

 conda activate kipoi-veff2
 python -m pip uninstall -y enum34 && python -m pip install .
 (Note: I am not sure yet why or how enum34 get installed)
 ```

+## General purpose environment

+A more abridged version of the above environments is avaiable in environment.minimal.yml.
+This has been tested on CentOS Linux with conda 4.7.10.
+This environment intentionally does
+not contain snakemake in order to keep it minimal.
+Please be sure to install snakemake before
+using the Snakefile inside examples.
+The only difference is the verison of cyvcf2 which is most
+likely due to the older version of conda.

 We are also providing a docker containers for development purposes as well.
 The use is follows